sjramirez/CSE110-Lab1/index.md

 It has been one of the best experiences and I have made so many lifelong friends.
 It also is a great way to keep in shape and is overall really fun and something I look forward too every week.

-Also it has come with some pretty funny inside jokes suche as:
+Also it has come with some pretty funny inside jokes such as:
 > Hydration is not a Joke! -All Air Squids

 If you are intrested check out our [highlights](https://vimeo.com/airsquids/)!